WebDevStudios/wd_s/README.md

 cd /wp-content/themes/your-theme
 ```

-Install theme dependencies and trigger an initial build:
+Install theme dependencies and trigger an initial build.

+>Note: You will need to have both Composer and WP-CLI installed first.

 ```bash
 npm i --legacy-peer-deps